 Jump to navigation

-Patrol is responsible for responding to emergency and non-emergency calls for service within Town limits, crime prevention and traffic safety through proactive policing, animal control and multiple special events throughout the year.
-Patrol consists of 12 Police Officers, two Patrol Sergeants and is overseen by the Operations Captain.
+Patrol is responsible for responding to emergency and non-emergency calls for service within Town limits, crime prevention, traffic safety, animal control and service for special events throughout the year.
+Patrol consists of 13 Sworn Police Officers, two Patrol Sergeants and is overseen by the Operations Captain.

-In addition to proactive patrol and responding to daily calls for service, officers also take part in special assignments such as School Resource Officer (SRO), Emergency Response Team (ERT), seat belt enforcement and DUI saturation patrols.
+In addition to proactive patrol and responding to daily calls for service, officers also take part in special assignments such as School Resource Officer (SRO), Emergency Response Team (ERT), and specialized enforcement programs.

 The Estes Park Police Department provides a School Resource Officer (SRO) during each school year.
 The SRO works with the students and staff of the Estes Park Elementary, Middle and High schools to provide a safe learning environment and faster response to emergencies.
 Learn more about the SRO.